Self-managed super funds (SMSFs)

 What are the costs of managing an SMSF?

-It’s important to have realistic expectations about both the set up and ongoing costs related to managing your own super because, as trustee, you’re responsible for ensuring all costs are paid.
-According to the Australian Securities and Investments Commission (ASIC) report from June 2018,2 32% of SMSF members found that setting up and running their SMSF was costlier than they expected.
+It’s important to have realistic expectations about both the set up and ongoing operating costs related to managing your own super because, as trustee, you’re responsible for ensuring all costs are paid.

 You should consider the balance of your SMSF.
-A recent Productivity Commission report on superannuation4 determined that many smaller SMSFs (those with balances under $500,000) have delivered significantly lower returns on average than larger SMSFs.
+A recent Productivity Commission report on superannuation 3 determined that many smaller SMSFs (those with balances under $500,000) have delivered significantly lower returns on average than larger SMSFs.

 You should also consider whether the costs associated with running your own fund will be competitive compared to investing in an APRA-regulated fund.